 Included with the MIQRO are two mouthpieces.
 One is a flat mouthpiece, while the other is raised and extended.
 Both are made of ceramic zirconia and this keeps the vapor pure, as well as cool.
 The small size of the MIQRO inevitably means a shorter path for the vapor to travel and the ceramic zirconia plays an important role in cooling it down.

-The flat mouthpiece is better for more stealthy and discrete use, but it also means that your lips touch the device.
+The flat mouthpiece is better for more stealthy and discreet use, but it also means that your lips touch the device.
 For longer sessions, the MIQRO can get pretty hot and this can be uncomfortable on your lips.
 It’s for this reason that I tended to use the extended mouthpiece.

 The extended mouthpiece sticks out from the MIQRO and gives the vapor a little extra room to travel and cool down.
 I found that this made the vapor a lot smoother and more pleasant.
 Plus, using the extended mouthpiece just felt more natural.